IRISH CRIME WRITERS

 T.S.
 O'Rourke

 Joint winner of the inaugural Fish-Knife Award: The Crime Short-Fiction Prize 2006.
-Dublin-born, she has moved to Madeira to write fiction.Julie Parsons
+Dublin-born, she has moved to Madeira to write fiction.Jason O'Toole TC - see separate True Crime page.

 Born and educated in Northern Ireland, Radcliffe is a former advertising copywriter in London and now Creative Director of an Edinburgh advertising agency.
 His three comic thrillers are London Irish (2002), Big Jessie (2003) and The Killer's Guide To Iceland (2005).Patricia Rainsford

-A former classical studies teacher, Rainsford's A Secret Place (2007) has been described as "not so much a crime novel as an exploration of human pain".Ian Sansom
+A former classical studies teacher, Rainsford's A Secret Place (2007) has been described as "not so much a crime novel as an exploration of human pain".Liam Redmond

 English-born resident of Northern Ireland, Sansom has created "one of literature's more unlikely detectives", Israel Armstrong, a Jewish vegetarian who drives a mobile library van along the North Antrim coast.Michael Sheridan TC - see separate True Crime page.